-Master Hiroshi Tada was born in Nagasaki Prefecture, Japan in 1929, and was a 9th dan Aikikai Shihan.
+Hiroshi Tada born in Nagasaki, Japan in 1929, and a 9th dan Aikikai Shihan.

 Tada began training at Hombu Dojo of Morihei Ueshiba in March, 1950, became an instructor in 1954, and was promoted to 6th dan in 1957.